kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 ## Summary

-The proposed enhancement adds a new `VolumeSource` to Kubernetes that supports OCI images and/or OCI artifacts.
+The proposed enhancement adds a new `VolumeSource` to Kubernetes that supports OCI images.
 This allows users to package files and share them among containers in a pod without including them in the main image, thereby reducing vulnerabilities and simplifying image creation.

-While OCI images are well-supported by Kubernetes and CRI, extending support to OCI artifacts involves recognizing additional media types within container runtimes, implementing custom lifecycle management, resolution of artifact registry referrers use pattern for artifacts, and ensuring appropriate validation and security measures.

 ## Motivation

-Supporting OCI images and artifacts directly as a `VolumeSource` allows Kubernetes to focus on OCI standards as well as allows to store and distribute any content using OCI registries.
+Supporting OCI images directly as a `VolumeSource` allows Kubernetes to focus on OCI standards as well as allows to store and distribute any content using OCI registries.
 This allows the project to grow into use cases which go beyond running particular images.

 ### Goals

-- Introduce a new `VolumeSource` type that allows mounting OCI images and/or artifacts.
+- Introduce a new `VolumeSource` type that allows mounting OCI images.
 - Simplify the process of sharing files among containers in a pod.
 - Providing a runtime guideline of how artifact files and directories should be mounted.